 Charity Intelligence reviews publicly available information on each of the charities it evaluates.
 This includes everything from audited financial statements to annual reports (here’s ours), tax filings and websites.
-Each charity is rigorously assessed based on the following factors:
+Each charity is rigorously assessed and those that make the Top 100 list:

 Our impact: A few highlights

 In 2018-19, United Way East Ontario invested $11m into the community to align with our priority goals and community impact initiatives, helping to change the lives of more than 140,000 people across Prescott-Russell, Ottawa, Lanark and Renfrew Counties.